ddf/Minim/README.md

 * Click on the Downloads button (at https://github.com/ddf/Minim) and select one of the packages provided.
 * Extract the contents of that package into a directory named minim inside of the libraries folder in your sketchbook.
 * Remove the version of Minim that is included with Processing:
-  - On OSX: Find your Processing.app and right click, choose ÒShow Package ContentsÓ.
+  - On OSX: Find your Processing.app and right click, choose Ã’Show Package ContentsÃ“.
 Then dig down to Contents/Resources/Java/modes/java/libraries and delete the minim folder in there.
   - On Windows: From the directory that contains Processing.exe, dig down to modes/java/libraries and delete the minim folder there.
 * Open (or restart) Processing and in the Sketch -> Import Library menu you should see 'minim' in the contributed libraries list.